thingsboard/thingsboard.github.io/_includes/templates/edge/windows-configure-edge.md

 Locate "cloud" block and replace **PUT_YOUR_EDGE_KEY_HERE** and **PUT_YOUR_EDGE_SECRET_HERE** with Edge **key and secret** respectively.

 Please replace **PUT_YOUR_CLOUD_IP** with an IP address of the machine where ThingsBoard CE/PE version is running.
-Use **localhost** in case ThingsBoard Edge is running on the same machine where cloud instance is running:
+Use **localhost** in case ThingsBoard Edge is running on the same machine where cloud instance is running.
+Or use **demo.thingsboard.io** if you are connecting edge to ThingsBoard **Live Demo** for evaluation:

 ```yml
 cloud: